How It Works States Document Types Tools Guides Blog About Create Document - $7.99

 What to Include in a Colorado Installment Promissory Note

-Every Installment Promissory Note in Colorado should include the following essential provisions: the full legal names and addresses of both the note holder and borrower, the principal loan amount, the interest rate (which must not exceed 45% maximum for consumer loans under Colorado law), the repayment schedule and due dates, any late payment penalties, the consequences of default, and the governing law clause.
+Every Installment Promissory Note in Colorado should include the following essential provisions: the full legal names and addresses of both the note holder and borrower, the principal loan amount, the interest rate (which must not exceed 12% per year on consumer loans; licensed supervised lenders may charge tiered rates up to 36% on the first $1,000.
+Rates of 45% or more are criminal usury. under Colorado law), the repayment schedule and due dates, any late payment penalties, the consequences of default, and the governing law clause.
 An installment note must include the complete payment schedule - the number of payments, the amount of each payment, the payment due date, and how each payment is applied to principal and interest.

 Colorado requires the following elements in a valid promissory note: written agreement signed by borrower, payment schedule, interest rate disclosure, late fee terms.